-1 No Down Payment, No Closing Costs, No fees

-- 2. Funds needed for the following vary based on the location and type of property you are purchasing: - a.
-Earnest money for a deposit on a property, which is credited back at closing - b.
-Inspection Fee to identify any property issues and costs - c Pre-paid Taxes tax payments on the property in the future - d.
-Pre-paid Insurance insurance payments on the property in the future - e.
-Reserves funds available once you close on the property
+- 1. No Down Payment, No Closing Costs, No fees - Funds needed for the following vary based on the location and type of property you are purchasing: - a.
+Earnest money for a deposit on a property, which is credited back at closing. - b.
+Inspection Fee to identify any property issues and costs. - c Pre-paid Taxes tax payments on the property in the future. - d.
+Pre-paid Insurance insurance payments on the property in the future. - e.
+Homeowners Association fees charged by the association to homeowners. - f.
+Reserves funds available once you close on the property.

-Even though the NACA Mortgage does not require a down-payment and the lender pays thousands of dollars in closing costs and there is no mortgage insurance, there are still certain out of pocket costs you will incur when you purchase a property.
+Even though the NACA Mortgage does not require a down-payment and the lender pays thousands of dollars in closing costs and there is no mortgage insurance, there are still certain acquisition costs that are out of pocket costs you will incur when you purchase a property.
 The Minimum Required Funds ("MRF") are funds you must have available to pay these incurred costs, pre-paid expenses at closing, and a reserve for one to six months of mortgage payments based on the type of property you purchase.
 The MRF for the NACA Mortgage is much lower than any other mortgage, which means the requirement to save these funds will likely not prevent you from being a homeowner.

 The property acquisition costs consist of earnest/due diligence money, inspection, and evaluation fees.
-Earnest money is often required by the seller as a deposit to hold the property until inspections can be completed and the loan application is approved.
+Earnest money (e.g., deposit paid to demonstrate the buyer's intent to purchase the home), is often required by the seller as a deposit to hold the property until inspections can be completed and the loan application is approved.
 The earnest money is applied toward the required pre-paid expenses, any applicable NACA Buy-Down, or returned to you upon closing.
 Inspection and applicable property evaluation fees, such as property and termite inspections, or electrical, plumbing, system, or structural evaluations when necessary, are paid up front, so the overall property condition can be determined and evaluated.
 These fees are nonrefundable if you elect not to purchase the property, or you are unable to close on the property.

 Pre-paid expenses are a one-time payment for future costs.
 These costs include the first year's homeowner's insurance premium, mortgage interest from the day you close until the end of the month, property taxes, and homeowner's insurance escrows.
 You need to have these funds to complete your closing, because the lender requires these to be paid up front.
 Your future monthly mortgage payments will include the monthly fees for the property taxes and homeowner's insurance.
 The lender keeps your fees in an escrow account and pays them for you.
-You receive a credit if the lender collects too much, or you may be charged more if there are insufficient funds, since these fees change over time.
+The bank manages this account on your behalf to pay the homeowners insurance annual premium, and the property taxes annual bill so you do not have to come up with the lump sum every year.
+Once the mortgage matures, (e.g., it is paid in full), you will be responsible for paying your annual bill for property taxes and annual homeowners insurance premium.
+You receive a credit if the lender collects too much, or you may be charged more if there are insufficient funds in your escrow account, since these fees change over time.
 The cost to close may also include Homeowner Association initiation fees, flood insurance, or other costs specific to the property.
 You should make sure to review your Purchase and Sales contract thoroughly to understand everything you agree to pay for.